-As with other antibacterial preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
-If superinfection occurs, doxycycline capsules should be discontinued, and appropriate therapy instituted.
+As with other antibacterial drugs, use of doxycycline may result in overgrowth of nonsusceptible organisms, including fungi.
+If superinfection occurs, doxycycline should be discontinued and appropriate therapy instituted.

-Incision and drainage or other surgical procedures should be performed in conjunction with antibacterial therapy when indicated.
+Incision and drainage or other surgical procedures should be performed in conjunction with antibacterial therapy, when indicated.